johnjohndoe/AFreeChart/afreechart/README.txt

   Added new JDBC Chart, source location is the following.
     org.afree.chart.demo.activity

-24 Oct.
+26 Oct.
 2011
+  Version 0.0.3 release.
-  Added 6 new sample codes.
+  Added 6 new sample codes to "afreechart_sample" project.
+  Modified the header statement of GNU LGPL, in all source codes.
+    Inserted the word "Lesser" before "General".
+  Modified "trunk/afreechart/LICENSE" file.
+    Changed GNU LGPL text version from "2.1" to "3".

 ===============================================================
 9. Trademarks